SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 ## Display application icon to users

-When your users login to Okta the SEKOIA.IO application can be displayed.
-This feature allow the user to quickly connect to its applications.
+When your users login to Okta, the SEKOIA.IO app can be displayed.
+This feature allows users to quickly connect to their apps.

 1. Navigate to "Okta admin dashboard" > "Applications" > "Applications": choose your application
 2. In "General Settings" > "Edit" > "Login"